ucdavis/ECS272-Winter2021/Homework1/README.md

 his is an individual assignment, so you may not work in groups.
 Your final submission will take the form of a report including the visualizations you created and the description of the insights you gained from the visualizations.

-An example for visualization and analysis of a multidimensional dataset can be found in Observable.
-(Links to an external site.)
+An example for visualization and analysis of a multidimensional dataset can be found [here](https://observablehq.com/d/2600cf5224a01f25)

 * An Observable Tutorial:  [Five-Minute Introduction to Observable](https://observablehq.com/@observablehq/five-minute-introduction)